Kamchatka Peninsula Russian Far East, Russia Travel Guide

 Not a common offering in Kamchatka, as the region's tourism focuses more on active adventures.
 Specialized retreats are rare, but independent practice is always possible in nature.

 Some lodgings in the Paratunka Valley have outdoor pools fed by thermal springs.
-Khalaktyrsky Beach is a natural black sand beach on the Pacific coast, popular for walks and cold-water surfing, not a club.
+Khalaktyrsky Beach is a natural black sand beach on the Pacific coast, popular for strolls and cold-water surfing, not a club.

 Geothermal waters contain minerals beneficial for skin health, leaving it feeling rejuvenated and soft after a soak.